Christianity and Queer Survival in America

 Politics and Cultures Series.
-Albany: SUNY Press, forthcoming.
+Albany: SUNY Press, 2014.

 Queer Externalities: Hazardous Encounters in American Culture.

 Queer Politics and Cultures Series.
 Albany: SUNY Press, 2009.

 the Constitutional Paradox.Iowa City: University of Iowa Press, 2005.

 "'Orgies of Nameless Horrors': Gender, Orientalism, and the Queering of Violence in Richard Marsh's The Beetle."
 Co-authored with Dawn Vernooy.
 Papers on Language and Literature 48.4 (2012): 339-381.

 "'Women Love to Have Their Own Way': Delusion, Volition, and 'Freaks' of Sight in Tabitha Tenney's Female Quixotism."
 Eighteenth-Century Fiction 23.3 (2011): 541-568.
 Reprinted in Nineteenth- Century Literary Criticism.
 Vol. 248.
 Farmington Hills, MI: Gale, 2011.

 "Broke(n)back Faggots: Hollywood Offers Queers a Hobson's Choice."
 Reading Brokeback Mountain: Essays on the Story and the Film.
 Ed.
 Jim Stacy.
 Jefferson, NC: McFarland, 2007.

 "'In my day it used to be called a limp wrist': Flip-floppers, Nelly Boys, and Homophobic Rhetoric in the 2004 Presidential Campaign.
 Journal of American Culture 29.3 (2006): 278-295.